Featured Post

 Although it is known that the scams tend to be multinational and take advantage of laxity in international finance to control money laundering, usually it is Chinese syndicates featuring.
 Here, however, you can read about equally sophisticated Japanese one by Jake Adelstein.

 *Jacob's in good company with Global Witness and me.
-"Your mission is over - You go!"
+"Your mission is over: you go!"
 His story.

 Update 29 September 2024